AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 Please note that Adobe is in the process of updating `com.day.cq.wcm.api`.
 Some of its methods and classes have been marked as `@Deprecated` in the current release.
 These will be removed in future releases.
 Please consider switching to their suggested alternatives.

-#### Deprecate org.apache.jackrabbit.oak.plugins.blob
+#### org.apache.jackrabbit.oak.plugins.blob {#org.apache.jackrabbit.oak.plugins.blob}

-* GRANITE-54165 - Deprecate org.apache.jackrabbit.oak.plugins.blob in public API.
+* GRANITE-54165: Deprecate org.apache.jackrabbit.oak.plugins.blob in public API.

 ### Security Fixes {#security-18099}